Higgs-Induced Gravitational Waves: the Interplay of Non-Minimal Couplings, Kination and Top Quark Mass: Introduction

 \end{enumerate}

 The SGWB signal generated by HIPTs offers a unique window into the post-inflationary physics of the spectator Higgs field.
-In particular, the specific features of the Gravitational-Wave (GW) spectrum allow us to explore the running of the Higgs self-coupling at high scales, by indirectly measuring the top quark mass.
+In particular, the specific features of the Gravitational-Wave (GW) spectrum allow us to explore the running of the Higgs self-coupling at high energy scales, by indirectly measuring the top-quark mass.
 Three possible scenarios can occur.
-For top quark masses below the critical value of $171.035 \textrm{ GeV}$ that guarantees absolute stability, the GW signal can peak at $\Omega_{\rm GW,0}\sim10^{-6}$ and its typical frequency ${f_{\rm GW,0}\sim10^{10} \textrm{ Hz}}$ is tightly linked to the top quark mass.
-For higher top quark masses, the constraint on the stability of the electroweak vacuum bounds the inflationary scale from above, thus limiting the amplitude of the signal to $\Omega_{\rm GW,0}\lesssim10^{-9}$.
+For top-quark masses below the critical value of $170.886 \textrm{ GeV}$ that guarantees absolute stability, the GW signal can peak at $h^2\Omega_{\rm GW,0}\sim10^{-9}$ and its typical frequency ${f_{\rm GW,0}\sim10^{10} \textrm{ Hz}}$ is tightly linked to the top-quark mass.
+For higher top-quark masses, the constraint on the stability of the electroweak vacuum bounds the inflationary scale from above, thus limiting the amplitude of the signal to $h^2\Omega_{\rm GW,0}\lesssim10^{-9}$.
 Notably, this GW background does not rely on the Higgs field crossing the instability scale, as considered, for instance, in \cite{Espinosa:2018eve}.
-In the presence of new physics around the instability scale, a prototypical sextic operator in the Higgs potential can restore the absolute stability of the potential, see Figure \ref{fig:effective_potential}.
-In this case, a high-scale phase transition is still compatible with stability even for high inflationary scales or values of the top quark mass above the critical one.
+In the presence of new physics around the instability scale, a prototypical sextic operator in the Higgs potential can restore its absolute stability, see Figure \ref{fig:effective_potential}.
+In this case, a high-scale phase transition is still compatible with stability even for high inflationary scales or values of the top-quark mass above the critical one.

-We are interested in exploring a large range of non-minimal coupling parameters $\xi$, inflationary scales $\mathcal{H}_{\rm inf}$ and top quark masses $m_{t}$ to identify the different scenarios that can be investigated by GW detection experiments.
+Exploring a large range of non-minimal coupling parameters $\xi$, inflationary scales $\mathcal{H}_{\rm inf}$, and top-quark masses $m_{t}$, allows us to identify telltale features in the GW spectrum.
 Our semi-analytical approach makes use of parametric formulas derived in previous works that condense numerous fully-fledged 3+1 classical lattice simulations into a few simple expressions \cite{Laverda:2023uqv, Bettoni:2024ixe}.
-We also perform three high-resolution benchmark simulations in the extended scenario involving non-renormalisable operators to check the implications for the GW signal.
+We also perform three high-resolution benchmark simulations in the scenario involving non-renormalisable operators to check the implications for the GW signal.